lokeshjoshi053/DAO-Protocol-A-Multi-Chain-DAO-Infrastructure-Service-Protocol/README.md

 All rules of the RainbowDAO Protocol are set by code to achieve complete on-chain governance, and the value of all assets is controlled by the chain.

 ⑷Transparency：
-The RainbowDAO Protocol realizes complete on-chain governance.
+The DAO Protocol realizes complete on-chain governance.
 All data is clearly displayed on the chain.All data is transparent.

 ⑸No need for permission：
-The RainbowDAO Protocol is composed of countless rules that have been set up in advance.
+The DAO Protocol is composed of countless rules that have been set up in advance.
 They are constructed by smart contracts on the chain.
-Anyone can use the RainbowDAO Protocol to build a DAO without permission.
+Anyone can use the DAO Protocol to build a DAO without permission.

 ⑹Openness：
-RainbowDAO Protocol is a set of open protocols and these protocols can interact with internal modules and external protocols.
+DAO Protocol is a set of open protocols and these protocols can interact with internal modules and external protocols.

 ⑺Popularity：
-RainbowDAO Protocol can be applied to various types of DAOs, large or small in size.
+DAO Protocol can be applied to various types of DAOs, large or small in size.

 ⑻Inclusiveness：
 The RainbowDAO Protocol can be employed by different types of people.
 We always hope to build the RainbowDAO Protocol into a viable, growing, and warm protocol.

-7.Product function display of RainbowDAO Protocol:
+7.Product function display of DAO Protocol:
 Anyone can establish an independent DAO organization through the RainbowDAO Protocol.
 Through this independent DAO, we can carry out three-part extension, and finally make this DAO infinitely upgradeable and expandable, allowing it to accommodate tens of thousands or even hundreds of thousands of user groups.